The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

-By combining both results, we obtain that applying \approach to a codebase~\prog{} proves that \prog{} refines a \tamarin model, despite the presence of protocol-independent I/O operations and auto-actively verifying only the \core, as long as we discharge the side conditions using our static analyses.
+\looseness=-1 By combining both results, we obtain that applying \approach to a codebase~\prog{} proves that \prog{} refines a \tamarin model, despite the presence of protocol-independent I/O operations, and auto-actively verifying the \core only, as long as we discharge the side conditions using our static analyses.

-\subsection{I/O Independence}
+\subsection{\texorpdfstring{\ioIndependence}{I/O Independence}}

 We show that we can soundly allow protocol-independent I/O operations in a codebase by treating these I/O operations as a refinement of our attacker model.
-For this purpose, we extend \citeauthorsgenitive{Arquint}{DBLP:journals/corr/abs-2212-04171} soundness proof to accommodate such I/O operations and we adopt their notation for legibility.
+For this purpose, we extend Arquint~\etal's soundness proof~\cite[App.~E]{DBLP:journals/corr/abs-2212-04171} to accommodate such I/O operations, and we adopt their notation for legibility.
 More specifically, we add these I/O operations to the concrete system and show that this concrete system refines an abstract system that is composed of only protocol roles and our attacker, which corresponds to a protocol's Tamarin model.

-Since we permit a codebase~\prog{} to perform independent I/O operations in addition to I/O operations permitted by an I/O specification~$\phi$, we adapt the verifier assumption~\cite[Assumption 1]{DBLP:journals/corr/abs-2212-04171} to account for both types of I/O operations.
+Since we permit a codebase~\prog{} to perform independent I/O operations in addition to I/O operations permitted by an I/O specification~$\phi$, we adapt the verifier assumption~\cite[Asm.~1]{DBLP:journals/corr/abs-2212-04171} to account for both types of I/O operations.

-\begin{assumption}[Verifier assumption] \end{assumption}
+{\ensuremath{\delta}} \begin{assumption}[Verifier assumption] \end{assumption}

-\Ie we assume that successfully verifying a program~\prog{} against an I/O specification~$\phi$ and successfully executing the taint analysis~\taintanalysis{} with some configuration~\taintanalysisconfig{} specifying sources and sinks of tainted data implies that the program's traces abstracted under a relabeling function~$\alpha$ are included in the parallel composition of the I/O specification's traces~$\phi$ and the traces of performing independent I/O operations~$\varphi$.
+\Ie we assume that successfully verifying a program~\prog{} against an I/O specification~$\phi$ and successfully executing the taint analysis~\taintanalysis{} with some configuration~\taintanalysisconfig{} specifying sources and sinks of tainted data implies that the program's traces abstracted under a relabeling function~$\alpha$ are included in the parallel composition of the I/O specification's traces~$\phi$ and the traces of performing independent I/O operations~\independentiotraces{}.